Council Services Current Situation 20/01/21

 Social Care teams are continuing to deliver services to the public.
 We’re following the latest government advice, this means sometimes we might be working slightly differently, for example making contact by phone rather than face-to-face, if it is appropriate.

-The Single Point of Access Team deal with enquiries and referrals for teams in Adult Social Services.
+- The Single Point of Access for health and social care is open and staff are available to assist you.
 Telephone 0300 456 1111 (Monday to Thursday 9am-4.45pm and Fridays 9am-4.15pm) or email: email@example.com

 For information about the advice and support available for adults, children, families and carers please visit https://www.conwy.gov.uk/en/Resident/Social-Care-and-Wellbeing/Social-Care-and-Wellbeing.aspx